 In November 2018, the median home price in San Diego was $558,000.

-In 2018, San Diego International Airport served over 24 million passengers.
+In 2018, San Diego International Airport (SAN) served over 24 million passengers.

 As of January 2019, the San Diego City and County had the fifth-largest homeless population among major cities in the United States, with 8,102 people experiencing homelessness.

-On February 21, 2019, snow fell and accumulated in residential areas of San Diego, though none fell in the downtown area.
+On February 21, 2019, snow fell and accumulated in residential areas of San Diego, but not in the downtown area.

-As of 2020, the military infrastructure's contribution to San Diego's economy was approximately 25% of the GDP and 23% of the total jobs.
+As of 2020, the military infrastructure in San Diego provides roughly 25% of the GDP and 23% of the total jobs in San Diego.

-Since November 2021, a mid-coast extension of the trolley operates from Old Town to University City and the University of California, San Diego along Interstate 5.
+In November 2021, a mid-coast extension of the San Diego Trolley began operating from Old Town to University City and UC San Diego along Interstate 5.

-In 2022, San Diego served as the economic center of the San Diego–Tijuana region, which was the second-most populous transborder metropolitan area in the Western Hemisphere, with an estimated five million people.
+In 2022, the San Diego–Tijuana region was estimated to have a population of five million people, making it the second-most populous transborder metropolitan area in the Western Hemisphere.

-According to the City of San Diego's 2024 Annual Comprehensive Financial Report, top employers in the city were listed.
+According to the city's 2024 Annual Comprehensive Financial Report, the top employers in the city are listed.

-In 2024, the San Diego Clippers of the NBA G League began playing at Frontwave Arena.
+Since 2024, the San Diego Clippers of the NBA G League have played at Frontwave Arena in Oceanside.

 As of 2025, Democrats hold all nine seats on the San Diego City Council.